-To process templates larger than 32K, you must specify a path that maps to a program name of DFHWBTTB in the HTTP request.
-See "URL path components for 3270 display applications" on page 195 for more information.
+To process templates larger than 32 KB, you specify a path that maps to a program name of DFHWBTTB in the HTTP request.
+Refer to "URL path components for 3270 display applications" on page 169.

-Note that templates that require less than 32K of storage can expand to greater than 32K if symbol substitution significantly increases the amount of data.
+Templates that require less than 32 KB of storage can expand to greater than 32 KB if symbol substitution significantly increases the amount of data.

 When the template is generated, DFHWBTLG issues a message containing the amount of storage required for each template to be read from the DFHHTML data set.
-Use these messages to determine if you should use a program name of DFHWBTTA or DFHWBTTB.
+Use these messages to determine whether to use a program name of DFHWBTTA or DFHWBTTB.